usertam/openssh/README.md

 This fork is developed for the purposes of prototyping and evaluating the use of post-quantum cryptography in SSH, and is not intended for use in production environments to protect the transmission of sensitive information.

 At the time of writing, there are no vulnerabilities or weaknesses known in any of the post-quantum key exchange algorithms used in this fork.
 However, it is advisable to wait on deploying post-quantum algorithms until further guidance is provided by the standards community, especially from the NIST Post-Quantum Cryptography project.

-This fork does not yet contain support for post-quantum authentication.

 Lifecycle for open-quantum-safe/openssh-portable OQS-master branch
 ------------------------------------------------------------------